Dawi5869/Rotary-Arm-Control/README.md

   - Collected and plotted system response data in MATLAB.
   - Compared theoretical model behavior with experimental outcomes and Simulink simulations.
   - Observed differences in system performance due to real-world factors like natural damping and friction.
+  - Create a functional block diagram to showcase our understanding of the integrated system.

 - **Performance Tuning**
   - Designed and validated a controller with: